How to install a WordPress plugin manually

 Upload the plugin

 In your WordPress back-end, navigate to Plugins > Add New.
-At the very top next to the page title you’ll see a button labelled Upload Plugin.
+At the top next to the page title you’ll see a button labelled Upload Plugin.
 Click on that and you’ll have the option to Choose file.
 Choose your .zip file and click Install Now.

 Activate the plugin